 OpenCourseWare (OCW) began as a bold experiment for sharing knowledge and increasing opportunity.
 Faculty provide the OCW team with course materials and pedagogical insights, then we publish them online, under an open license, for access by learners and educators around the world.
 Currently, materials are available from over 2,200 courses.
 OCW materials have been accessed by over 175 million people worldwide, and over 65% of MIT faculty publish on OCW.

-MicroMasters is a professional and academic credential for online learners from anywhere in the world.
+MicroMasters Programs is a professional and academic credential for online learners from anywhere in the world.
 Learners who pass an integrated set of MITx graduate-level courses and one or more proctored exams will earn a MicroMasters credential, and can then apply for an accelerated, on-campus, master’s degree program at MIT and other top universities.

 MIT Bootcamps are intense week-long new ventures leadership programs that challenge participants to develop a sustainable new venture in a week.
 Innovators come from around the world to learn from MIT faculty and MIT-trained mentors.
 Shorter than Bootcamps, MIT Treks are immersive learning experiences that bring innovators to unique locations around the world, and combine exploration, networking and discovery.